zarr-developers/zeps/zep-1.md

    languages.

-2. Accelerate innovation by facilitating the exploration, development, implementation and evaluation of Zarr systems with novel codecs and extensions by a broader community.
+2. Accelerate innovation by facilitating the exploration, development, implementation and evaluation of Zarr systems with support for novel encoding technologies, storage technologies and features by a broader community.

 3. Ensure reasonable performance characteristics of all Zarr implementations across a variety of different underlying storage